- In late 2023, Sir David Attenborough spoke about the environmental benefits of eating a plant-based diet in Planet Earth III.

 Environmentalist Sir David Attenborough has received quite a bit of attention over the years, thanks to his work contributing to Mother Earth.
-His work has helped so many of us better understand life on Earth, as well as its vast ecosystems, but this love of animals has fans wondering about Attenborough's dietary habits.
+His work has helped so many of us better understand life on Earth, as well as its vast ecosystems, but this love of animals and nature has fans wondering about Attenborough's dietary habits.

 Is Sir David Attenborough vegan?

-Although Attenborough does what he can to better the planet, he doesn't follow a strict vegan, or even vegetarian, diet.
+Although Attenborough does what he can to better the planet, it doesn't seem like he follows a strict vegan, or even vegetarian, diet.

 "Not in a great sort of dramatic way.
-But I don't think I've eaten red meat for months.
-I do eat cheese, I have to say, and I eat fish.
-But by and large I've become much more vegetarian over the past few years than I thought I would ever be," Attenborough continued.
+But I don't think I've eaten red meat for months," Attenborough continued in 2020.
+"I do eat cheese, I have to say, and I eat fish.
+But by and large I've become much more vegetarian over the past few years than I thought I would ever be."

 Here's how Attenborough says we can make positive change for the planet.

 In the book, he says even though we have to act now, there are lifestyle changes we all can make that don't involve living completely different lives.

 For one, Attenborough suggests growing gardens that not only attract wildlife and insects, but don't use insecticides or other chemicals.
 This is meant to help new ecosystems develop in that natural space.
-This is what he calls "re-wilding."
+This is what he calls "rewilding."

-Although re-wilding may be difficult for some, Attenborough urges us to take on the challenge because we've already done so much damage to the planet.
+Although rewilding may be difficult for some, Attenborough urges us to take on the challenge because we've already done so much damage to the planet.
 In his interview with Good Housekeeping, he discussed the negative impact we've had on coral reefs that have been dying over the years because of climate change.

 "It can survive under some circumstances, every now and again," Attenborough said in the interview.
 "But if it happens frequently, then it can be permanent and the loss is not only of the reef but also the reefs serve as nurseries for oceanic fish."